meld-cp/obsidian-encrypt/README.md

 ### v2.0.2

-Due to popular demand, the encrypt in-place functionality which was scheduled for removal is going to stay 🙄🥳.
+Due to popular demand, the encrypt in-place functionality is no longer scheduled for removal 🙄🥳.

+**Changes**
 - Code refactors
 - UI clean up
 - Update usage docs